rettinghaus/musescore-doc/docs/input-output.md

 ## Metadata

-The following metadata tags from the score properties are exported to the MEI header:
+The following metadata tags from the [Project properties](https://musescore.org/en/handbook/4/project-properties) are exported to the MEI header:

 * Work title
 * Subtitle